RIP Sujith: Borewell was supposed to be closed...Who should be held responsible?

 The rules on safety aspects mandate that every holder of the permit or owner of a well in use or disuse, shall, while sinking, deepening or rehabilitating a well, adhere to specified norms.
 It should be ensured that the well is not left uncovered during recess or cessation of work.

-Clause 'd' under the head safety measures specifies "fill up abandoned wells upto the ground level using clay, sand, boulder or any other suitable materials."
+Clause 'd' under the head safety measures specifies "fill up abandoned wells up to the ground level using clay, sand, boulder or any other suitable materials."

 Before commencing work, signboards should be erected in a conspicuous manner at the site of the well, displaying the nature, width and depth of the well and the name, address and contact details of the owner.